2008–09 FC Basel season: Swiss Cup

 Basel were drawn against third tier FC Schötz.
-Basel head coach Christian Gross gave most of his regular a rest, including goalkeeper and captain Franco Costanzo and played with a reserve team.
+Basel head coach Christian Gross gave most of his regular rest, including goalkeeper and captain Franco Costanzo and played with a reserve team.
 Marco Streller returned into the team after a groin operation.
 Basel controlled the game, but in the first half did not create many chances and so the score was goalless at half-time.
 Basel played with more speed and higher pressure after the break.
-They created chances but it wasn't until the 79th minute before they scored, Orhan Mustafi pushed in his shot from the 5 yard box after a cross from Eduardo Rubio.
+They created chances but it wasn't until the 79th minute before they scored that Orhan Mustafi pushed in his shot from the 5 yard box after a cross from Eduardo Rubio.
 Schötz then reacted and had three chances to equalise, but two shots went well wide and reserve keeper Oliver Stöckli saved the other.
 Basel's 1–0 win was hard earned.